How American energy independence could change the world

 If the US's reliance on shale continues to grow, and if investment in renewable energy is diverted as a result, then longer-term emissions will be higher than they might otherwise have been.

-It's also important to remember that shale oil and gas are finite fossil fuels.
+Remember also that shale oil and gas are finite fossil fuels.
 If the US is to achieve energy independence in perpetuity, it will need to do so using renewables.

 This article is the first in a series of features on the future of energy.
 The next, published on Monday 7 April, will look at whether the US shale gas revolution can be replicated around the world.